xythobuz/OpenRaider/README.md

 * Eric Wing

 The [clibs/commander](https://github.com/clibs/commander) dependency is Copyright (c) 2012 TJ Holowaychuk (tj@vision-media.ca) and licensed under the [MIT License](http://opensource.org/licenses/MIT).

-The included [utf8-cpp](http://utfcpp.sourceforge.net) headers are Copyright (c) 2006 Nemanja Trifunovic.
-See the files in src/deps/utf8-cpp/ for informations about the license used.

 The included GUI lib, [imgui](https://github.com/ocornut/imgui/) is Copyright (c) 2014 Omar Cornut.
 See src/deps/imgui/LICENSE for more informations about the MIT license used.